MJubairahamed/Jubair-Tech-Mindspace/Java/InteviewQuestions/Basic_Questions_Answers.md

   - Use **abstract class** when you need **state (instance variables)** and **partial implementation**.
   - Use **interface** when you need **multiple inheritance** or **a strict contract** for implementation.

-### **Final Thought:**
+##

-* "Can an interface have concrete methods after Java 8?" (**Yes, via default/static methods**).
+- * "Can an interface have concrete methods after Java 8?" (**Yes, via default/static methods**).

-* "What is the difference between default and static methods in interfaces?" (**Default methods can be overridden, but static methods belong to the interface itself**).
+- * "What is the difference between default and static methods in interfaces?" (**Default methods can be overridden, but static methods belong to the interface itself**).
-* "Can an interface extend another interface?" (**Yes, multiple inheritance is allowed**).
+- * "Can an interface extend another interface?" (**Yes, multiple inheritance is allowed**).

-* Why were default methods introduced in Java 8?
+- * Why were default methods introduced in Java 8?
-* To enable backward compatibility without breaking existing implementations.Before Java 8, if a new method was added to an interface, all implementing classes needed to implement it.
+    - * To enable backward compatibility without breaking existing implementations.Before Java 8, if a new method was added to an interface, all implementing classes needed to implement it.
 Default methods allow adding new methods without breaking existing implementations.
-* Also, Java 8 introduced Lambda Expressions and Functional Interfaces (interfaces with a single abstract method).
+    - * Also, Java 8 introduced Lambda Expressions and Functional Interfaces (interfaces with a single abstract method).
 To support this, changes in interfaces were required.

-* Can default methods be overridden?
+- * Can default methods be overridden?
-* Yes, implementing classes can override default methods.
+    - * Yes, implementing classes can override default methods.
 ```java
     interface Vehicle {
         default void start() {